jccuevas/cpp-docs.es-es/docs/atl-mfc-shared/reference/ctime-class.md

 ### <a name="parameters"></a>Parámetros

 *dbts*<br/>
-Una referencia a una estructura DBTIMESTAMP que contiene la hora local actual.
+Referencia a una estructura DBTIMESTAMP que contiene la hora local actual.

 ### <a name="return-value"></a>Valor devuelto